Advancing Women in STEM through Institutional Transformation at Adams State University

 Contact the Principal Investigator

 - The Advocates and Allies groups consist of men faculty and staff who have been trained to be more aware of gender biases on campus and to promote gender equality.

 - A small group of men faculty and staff advocates, named the MAGEs (Men Advocates for Gender Equity), have developed a mission and strategic plan for moving forward.
-Their mission is to increase awareness among men employees about gender inequity on campus, take ownership and responsibility in how men participate in systems that perpetuate gender bias and discrimination, and pursue an equitable climate by addressing, challenging, and eliminating gender inequities at ASU.
-The strategic plan includes building an active network of ASU men allies, hosting regular workshops and discussions to train men on gender bias, and promote and support gender equity in policy and practice.
+Their mission is to increase awareness among men employees about gender inequity on campus, take ownership and responsibility in how men participate in systems that perpetuate gender bias and discrimination, and pursue an equitable climate by addressing, challenging, and eliminating gender inequities at Adams State.
+The strategic plan includes building an active network of Adams State men allies, hosting regular workshops and discussions to train men on gender bias, and promote and support gender equity in policy and practice.